Living-with-machines/CensusGeocoder/README.md

 ### Target Geometry Data

-Currently, `historic-census-gb-geocoder` links I-CeM data to OS Open Roads and GB1900 but users can adjust [input_config.yaml](inputs/input_config.yaml) to link census data to any number of existing target geometry datasets in shapefiles or in csv files.
+Currently, `CensusGeocoder` links I-CeM data to OS Open Roads and GB1900 but users can adjust [input_config.yaml](inputs/input_config.yaml) to link census data to any number of existing target geometry datasets in shapefiles or in csv files.
 To add additional target geometries, just add the appropriate lines under the `target_geoms` heading using the examples for reading .shp and .csv files below: